 As you can probably tell, my books are predominately filled with fantasy.
 I love fantasy, what can I say?
 Maybe I need to do a scavenger hunt that excludes the genre just to prove it!
 What do you think?

+The old year is behind us (and I cannot say I am sorry about that) and 2015 begins.
+What better way to move forward than to join my fellow Quills in a treasure hunt.
+Our search will take us through our book shelves.
+So, here goes!
 A book with the letter “J” – This one is fairly easy—Jekyll and Hyde, by Robert Louis Stevenson.
 Oh yes, I know, the full name is The Strange Case of Dr. Jekyll and Mr. Hyde, but most refer to it by its shortened name.
 This is a great read, showing … (Read more!)

 ~ ~ ~ ~ ~